ccfriden/proj6-mongo/README.md

 ## What you'll add

 The user should be able to add dated memos, either from the same index page or from a separate page.
-Memos should be displayed in date order.
+Memos should be displayed in date orderA.
 The user should be able to delete memos.

 ## Setting up